Shulenburger Award for Innovation & Advocacy in Scholarly Communication

 A call for nominations will be made annually by the Libraries.
-Any person or group of persons affiliated with the University of Kansas may nominate an individual/department/school/center – self nominations are also accepted.
+Any person or group of persons affiliated with the University of Kansas may nominate an individual/department/school/center – self nominations are welcome.
 Nominators are asked to supply the following information to the Selection Committee:

-- A letter explaining the nominee's achievements and credentials that qualify him/her/department/center/school for the award
+- A letter explaining the nominee's achievements and credentials that qualify them or the department/center/school for the award

 - Completed nomination form (docx) including contact information for 2 to 5 colleagues who can comment on the nominee's contributions to innovation and advocacy in open access

 - For individuals: a current copy of the nominee's curriculum vitae (to be shared with selection committee and references), highlighting accomplishments relevant to the nomination

 - Additional letters of support and/or supplemental materials are welcomed

 Please submit requested materials to Ada Emmett, head, Shulenburger Office of Scholarly Communication & Copyright at firstname.lastname@example.org by the deadline (normally mid-September).